skade/skade.me/source/blog/2013-08-22-my-mum-is-a-bad-example-yours-too.html.markdown

 tags: speaking mistakes
 date: 2013-08-22
 ---
-_This post orginally appeared on my [companies blog](http://asquera.de/blog), but I find it fits this context more._
+_This post orginally appeared on my [companies blog](http://asquera.de/blog), but I find it fits this context more.
+I redacted it a bit, but it is still a bit rambling, but everyone has a first try..._

 Just by accident, a [tweet](https://twitter.com/KarvelDigital/status/337608106085326848) hit a nerve today and made me finally write this blog post.
 Also, to not bore you to death, it is a "how I got started with IT" kind of story in disguise.